Platform for Scientific Computing

 Using the --gres=... option, the environment variable CUDA_VISIBLE_DEVICES is set by the batch system to a value with the reserved GPU number(s) on a node.
 This environment variable is respected by CUDA.
 All your CUDA programs in your job run on those devices that are assigned to your job.

 Use in the beginning of your GPU work node wr14 which you can access interactively, i.e. from wr0 do a ssh wr14.
-Here you start a short but representable program run.
-Afterwards you can get information about the GPU utilization of this program with the command:
+Here you can start a short but representable program run to test your CUDA application.
+To simulate a batch job program run, set the environment variable accordingly:

 user@wr14: nvidia-smi -q -d ACCOUNTING